ThemisEfth/duet/README.md

 If you’d like to contribute, please open an issue or submit a pull request on the [GitHub repository](https://github.com/ThemisEfth/duet).

-If you’d like to contribute, please open an issue or submit a pull request on the [GitHub repository](https://github.com/ThemisEfth/duet).

 ## Acknowledgements

 This package was developed to facilitate dyadic movement analysis using OpenPose-generated keypoints.
 If you use `duet` in your research, please consider citing the repository.